 BEER IN PARKS

-Did you know that, as of the summer of 2021, you can drink alcohol in public at a number of parks in the Lower Mainland?
+Did you know that, since the summer of 2021, you can drink alcohol in public at a number of parks in the Lower Mainland?
 You can also consume alcohol in a couple of areas at the Shipyards in North Vancouver and Waterfront Park near Lonsdale Quay.
 And did you know that locally-made craft beers are the best tasting beers to enjoy at alcohol-friendly parks?
 It’s true, or at least we think so!

 Hours of Operation and Events